Jaiymesz/DiscountsAPI/README.md

 # DiscountsAPI

-## Method 1 - GET :/orders/{orderID}
+## Method 1 - GET :/order/{orderID}

-This will pull the jSON Order live from TeamLeader CRM Environemnt on GitHub by providing the relevant Order ID number.
+This will pull the JSON Order live from the TeamLeader Data Store on GitHub by providing the relevant Order ID number.

 ## Method 2 - POST :/orders

-You can POST raw jSON in the body of a request for it to process the order provided.
+You can POST raw JSON in the body of a request for it to process the order provided.

 # Caveats